MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/provisioning/capabilities/index.md

     ![Visual Studio for Mac Project Options](images/image16.png)

 > [!IMPORTANT]
-> Note: You may also need to set entitlement keys in the Entitlement.plist file and privacy keys in the Info.plist file.
+> You may also need to set entitlement keys in the Entitlement.plist file and privacy keys in the Info.plist file.
 More information on these entitlements is provided in the [Working with Entitlements](~/ios/deploy-test/provisioning/entitlements.md) guide.

 <a name="nextsteps" />